openjck/dotfiles/bin/general/README.md

 [docopts](https://github.com/docopt/docopts).
 They will only work if docopts is installed.
 For that reason, you **must** [install docopts](https://github.com/docopt/docopts?tab=readme-ov-file#install) to use these scripts.
+The _docopts.sh_ helper library, however, is _not_ needed.
 Conveniently, if you run a script and docopts is not installed, you'll get an error message telling you to install docopts.

 Additionally, it's important to mention that these scripts were written for use on Linux, with GNU versions of `grep`, `find`, and other programs.
 The versions